 My first website, debuting in April of 1999, sported the very same name, being of course dedicated to all things Sega related.
 I also uploaded interviews with emulator developers and random tidbits of information about me, along with the occasional Commodore 64 game.
 Sure, Sega related!
 It was hosted on a Geocities website, with logos and images I made by myself with Bryce3D and a little touch of Photoshop.
 Or maybe I should say Paint Shop Pro.

 Here are a few chosen images of that beauty:

-Hypnospace Outlaw brings you back exactly to that time, the wild west of websites.
-Those were the days when the best tool in your belt was, for those lucky few who had it, the rather cumbersome Microsoft Frontpage.
-The site contents were generally so jumbled that every website had a bit of Myspace/Facebook/Flickr/Tumblr/LiveJournal all together.
-The original Genesis Temple had a few external links and one description I wrote said “an hentai website with some emulators and Sega roms”.
-Yeah, cartoon porn and old 16bit games go together like bread and butter.
+Hypnospace Outlaw transports the player back to those days, the wild west of websites.
+Back then, the best tool in your belt was, for the lucky few who actually had it, the rather cumbersome Microsoft Frontpage.
+The site contents were generally so improvised that most website felt like a mishmash of Myspace/Facebook/Flickr/Tumblr/LiveJournal all together.
+As a fitting example, the original Genesis Temple had a few external links and one description I wrote said “an hentai website with some emulators and Sega roms”.
+Cartoon porn and 16 bit games go together like bread and butter, don’t they?

-If you were a kid in the early nineties, you owe yourself to try Hypnospace and feel all that dormant freedom rush back into your veins.
-Even if you were not, you will still experience that feeling.
+Anyone who grew up on the internet in the early nineties, definitely should try Hypnospace and feel all that dormant freedom rushing back into the veins.
+Well, even if one was not, I am pretty sure that feeling will somehow come to life.
 The crude website that meant so much to you, a bit like a diary and a home away from home.
-Sometimes I feel like it’s still there, waiting for me with the flame GIFs and the bloodstained background I stole from another website.
+Sometimes I feel like it’s still there, waiting for me with all the corny flaming GIFs and the bloodstained background I stole from another website.

 May it live on for all times.